-In today’s episode, Ryan brings Ben on the show who emailed us one day.
-Ben is a non-traditional premed student who now has an acceptance to medical school and he’s got an amazing journey to share with all of us.
+In today’s episode, I talk to Ben, a non-traditional premed student who now has an acceptance to medical school.
+He’s got an amazing journey to share with all of us, recovering from a bad MCAT score as well as a low GPA.

-What’s crucial in this journey is your ability to surround yourself with the right people and working together with them to help you along your journey to medical school – collaboration, not competition.
+What’s crucial in the premed journey is your ability to surround yourself with the right people and work together to benefit both of you in your journey to medical school—collaboration, not competition.
 You don’t have to knock down the person next to you.
 You’re in it together.
 There are plenty of seats available.
-You don’t have to be the perfect applicant.
+This episode shows that message.

-We’re also going to be talking about many things students seem to underestimate during the application process such as how overwhelming it can be time-wise (you need ample time to prepare) and how you need to understand your uniqueness and be able to convey that during the interview to get that acceptance.
+Ben and I talk about how overwhelming the medical school application process can be time-wise (you need ample time to prepare).
+We also discuss how you need to understand your uniqueness and be able to convey that during the interview.

 - Going to a public school that has a medical school attached to it

-- Not knowing that he wanted to be a physician until after graduating from his communication degree
+- Not knowing that he wanted to be a physician until after graduating with a communication degree

 - Liking a biology class